GoofyAhhDev/Persistence-in-Linux-POC/README.md

 # Persistence in Linux POC

+## DISCLAIMER
+_Disclaimer: This script is provided for educational purposes only.
+Please use it responsibly and only on systems for which you have proper authorization or permission, preferably permission obtained through a signed contract.
+The author (GoofyAhhDev) accepts no responsibility for any misuse or damage caused by this tool._

 ## Overview
 This project demonstrates the use of different persistence techniques on Linux systems.
 The techniques showcased allow an attacker to maintain access to a system even after reboots, logins, or other interruptions.
 This proof-of-concept (POC) focuses on several MITRE Att&&CK methods of persistence.
 ## Features